snapcraft-doc-samples-unofficial/snapcraft-guides-unofficial/How_To_Guides/Plugins/makefile-lib/index.rst

 Fix linter warnings by patching ELF binaries
 --------------------------------------------

-The easiest way to handle warnings about the ELF interpreter and rpath is to let snapcraft automatically patch the binaries using ``patchelf``.
-This is done by passing a build attribute to the ``make`` plugin:
+The easiest way to handle warnings about the ELF interpreter and rpath is to let Snapcraft automatically patch the binaries using `patchelf`.

+This is enabled by default for `core20` classic snaps, and can also be enabled for `core22` classic snaps if you are using Snapcraft 7.3 or a version from the edge channel.
+Pass the `enable-patchelf` build attribute to the `make` plugin:

 .. code:: yaml